maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Some dialects had a second internal number format, *integer*.
 Most notable among these are later versions of Microsoft BASIC, so this feature is widely available (though rarely used) in most versions from the home computer era.
 The MS version used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default format, normally a 40-bit floating point, while `I%` would treat the value as a 16-bit integer.

-A few dialects also added a *double* format as well, once again led by Microsoft's later versions like that found in Microsoft Atari BASIC.
+A few dialects also added a *double* format as well, once again led by Microsoft's later versions like Microsoft Atari BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
-In dialects that had doubles, it was common for the default internal format of the single to be smaller and then have the programmer use doubles if more precision was required.
+In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, on the Atari version of MS BASIC, a single was 32 bits instead of the more typical 40, while the double was 64 bits.
-On most of these dialects, a single-precision value could be explicitly indicated by adding the `!` suffix to the variable name, although this was the default format for variables, it is almost never found in real-world programs.
+On most of these dialects, a single-precision value could be explicitly indicated by adding the `!` suffix to the variable name, although this was the default format for variables, and the hash is almost never found in real-world programs.

 As memory is no longer an issue, RetroBASIC uses the IEEE double format to store all numbers.
 This has no effect on the programs; the extra precision is hidden within the system.
 The only difference is that when a calculation is stored in a variable, if that variable is declared as an integer, the `INT` operator is applied to the result.
 In some dialects, like BBC BASIC, an entirely separate math library is used for this purpose, which offers higher performance.
 In MS versions, the existing floating point code is used and then discards the fractional leftover, which allowed them to implement these functions without adding new code to the already memory-limited machines.
-RetroBASIC takes this later approach, as performance and memory footprint are no longer issues.
+RetroBASIC takes this later approach and all calculations are carried out on doubles, as performance and memory footprint are no longer issues.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
-For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered as 1.11111E14.
+For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
-Hexadecimal values are indicated by placing the string "0x", "0h" or "&" in front of the value, for instance, &1F3A will be converted internally to the value 7994.
-Octal is indicated by "0o", like "0o3725", and binary with "0b", like "0b10110011".
+Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the value 7994.
+Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to doubles internally.

 <!-- TOC --><a name="strings"></a>
 ### Strings